NCEA Level 2 Legal Studies 201

 Legal Studies 201

-Students will also gain an understanding of the Law in NZ as it relates to them.
-Legal Studies is a blend of law, history, politics, international relations, and sociology.
+Legal Studies is a course designed for students to gain an understanding of the Law in NZ as it relates to them.
+Legal Studies is a blend of concepts of law, history, politics, senior social studies and sociology.
 It is a social sciences course designed to make students more aware of the world around them from a legal perspective.
-Topics include: Crimes and Human Rights, Legal Processes, criminal litigation, court and dispute resolution processes, social action, Human Rights, international law and the United Nations.
+Topics include: Crime and Justice, Legal Processes, criminal litigation, court and dispute resolution processes, social action and the United Nations and Human Rights.
 Students will participate in a range of practical activities including mock trials and debates.

 Contributions and Equipment/Stationery